makandra/katapult/README.md

 ### WebUI
-Takes a name, options and a block:
+Takes a name, options and a block.
+Generates controller, routes, views, and a passing Cucumber feature.

     web_ui 'Customer', model: 'User' do |web_ui|
       web_ui.crud # Create all the standard rails actions